roronoazor/p2p-chat-backend/README.md

 - **sendMessage**: Send a message to another user
 - **messageReceived**: Receive a message from another user
 - **searchUsers**: Search for users by email or phone number

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive overview of the NestJS Chat Application, including its features, installation instructions, and details on how to run the application both with and without a Makefile.
-The Makefile commands are also documented for ease of use.